pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 ### Read-Only and Protected Elements

+ManageIQ _Anand_ added the ability to be able to mark a text box as protected, which results in any input being obfuscated; useful for inputting passwords.

-CloudForms Management Engine 5.4 also introduced the concept of read-only elements for service dialogs, which cannot be changed once displayed.
+ManageIQ _Botvinnik_ introduced the concept of read-only elements for service dialogs, which cannot be changed once displayed.
 Having a text box dynamically populated, but read-only, makes it ideal for displaying messages.

-CloudForms Management Engine 5.3.x added the ability to be able to mark a text box as protected, which results in any input being obfuscated - useful for inputting passwords.

 <br>
 ![screenshot](images/screenshot5.png)